sanada5/R_Shiny_Dashboard/README.md

 ## Project Structure

 ### Explanation:
-- **.gitignore**: Specifies files and directories to be ignored by Git.
-- **README.md**: Provides an overview of the project, setup instructions, and usage.
 - **app.R**: Main Shiny app code that sources the UI and server components and runs the application.
 - **data/**: Directory containing data files.
 - **www/**: Directory containing static files (e.g., custom CSS).